-- Executive Mayor (Head of the Executive) - Members of the Mayoral Committee with delegated powers. - Mayoral Committee (MMC) comprising of MMC for Finance; MMC for Corporate Services; MMC for Public Safety, Transport, Health and EMS Services; MMC for Human Settlement, Agriculture, Land reform and Traditional Affairs; MMC for Community Services; MMC for Local Economic Development; MMC for Social Development; MMC in the Office of the Executive Mayor & MMC for Transversal Services. - Section 80 Committees, namely, Concession Monitoring Committee; Local Geographical Names Committee and Municipal Planning Tribunal Committee - Administration with the Municipal Manager as Head.
+- Executive Mayor (Head of the Executive) - Members of the Mayoral Committee with delegated powers. - Mayoral Committee (MMC) comprising of MMC for Water and Sanitation; MMC for Infrastructure Development; MMC for Corporate Services; MMC for LED, Tourism and Trade; MMC for Sport and Recreation; MMC for Waste Services, Parks and Cemeteries; MMC for Financial Services; MMC for Public Safety, Transport, Health and Emergency Services; MMC for Human Settlements, Rural and Urban Development. - Section 80 Committees, namely, Concession Monitoring Committee; Local Geographical Names Committee and Municipal Planning Tribunal Committee - Administration with the Municipal Manager as Head.
 This incumbent also serves as the Accounting Officer of the municipality.

-The figure below show the Political Management Model of Mbombela Local Municipality
+The figure below show the Political Management Model of Mbombela Local Municipality.